Motokaptia/ember-cli-prerender/README.md

 ### Upcoming features

+- [ ] A blueprint to make the installation easier.
 - [ ] Ability to generate a 404 error page.
 - [ ] Compatible with [FastBoot Shoebox](https://ember-fastboot.com/docs/user-guide#the-shoebox), as seen in the example.
 - [ ] Ability to exclude pages from the sitemap (and consequently from prerendering).
 Useful for private routes.